-Sword Art Online is an adaptation of the manga of the same name.
+Sword Art Online is an anime adaptation of the manga of the same name.
 You can find it on Netflix.
 It’s English dubbed too, for fans who prefer dubbed over subtitles.
 There are 25 episodes available right now.
 The first half takes place in a virtual world called Sword Art Online (SAO) and the second half takes place in a virtual world called ALfheim Online.
 The first half is much more teen friendly than the second half if you’re worried about that kind of thing.
-However during the second half, it gets disturbing towards the end.
-Trigger Warning: Rape-y Behavior.
+However during the second half, it gets disturbing towards the end (trigger warning for attempted sexual assault).

 Brief intro: Sword Art Online takes place in the near future.
-It’s a Virtual Reality Massive Multiplayer Online Role-Playing Game (VRMMORPG) in which players use Nerve Gear, a virtual reality helmet that allows players to use their five senses to experience the game and control their in-game characters with their brains.
+The game called Sword Art Online (SAO) is a virtual reality massive multiplayer online role-playing game (known as VRMMORPG) in which players use Nerve Gear, a virtual reality helmet that allows players to use their five senses to experience the game and control their in-game characters with their minds.

-The players log in for the first time inside of SAO, and later discover that they cannot log out.
-They are then informed by SAO’s creator that if they wish to be free, they must reach the 100th floor of the game’s tower, a tall tower inside the game full of monsters and bosses players must defeat to reach the next level, and defeat the final boss.
+When the players log in for the first time inside of SAO, they discover that they cannot log out.
+They are informed by SAO’s creator that if they wish to be free, they must reach the 100th floor of the game’s tower, a tall tower inside the game full of monsters and bosses players must defeat to reach the next level, and defeat the final boss.
 The twist: if their characters die inside the game, their bodies will also die in the real world.

 Our story is centered around Kirito, who was chosen as one of the beta testers in the closed beta of SAO.
 Since he has previous experience and knowledge of SAO, he feels that he can beat the game and save everyone.
 Along the way, our lone hero makes friends and even falls in love.

-Review: *swoon* I love a good romance, and this is definitely a great romance!
+Review: I love a good romance, and this is definitely a great romance!
 It also has plenty of action and fight scenes for those of you who like a good sword fight.
 And on top of all that, they’re inside a game!
 How cool is that?
-You’ll be thinking about being inside your favorite MMORPG while watching SAO, and it will not disappoint you.
+You’ll be thinking about being inside your favorite MMORPG while watching Sword Art Online, and this anime will not disappoint the gamer in you.

 This anime has something for everyone and if you enjoy video games as much as I do, I highly recommend it.
-The chicks are just as bad ass as the guys.
-They incorporate so much of what MMORPG’s are about.
-They talk about their skill levels, demonstrate these skills.
-You see them upgrade weapons and armor and work in guilds and alongside strangers.
-It really is an amazing thing.
+The women are just as bad ass as the guys.
+The writers incorporated so much of what MMORPG’s are about into the story that it feels truly immersive for those of us familiar with those worlds.
+The characters talk about their skill levels and can demonstrate their skills in and out of combat.
+We get to see them upgrade their weapons and armor as well as work in guilds and alongside strangers.
+It really is an amazing thing to see.

 While SAO is fun and full of fantasy and triumphs, it is also tragic.
 I think that’s one key thing in this anime that keeps it’s viewers coming back.
-We cry and swear but we root for our hero to win, win for the tragedies that take place so that they were not in vain.
+We cry and swear, but we root for our hero to win, win for all the tragedies that have taken place so that nothing was in vain.

-So, you should watch SAO if you like gaming, fantasy, action, and romance all rolled up in a nice (currently) 25 episode anime.
-If you can hang on through the tragedies, I promise it’s worth your while!
+Bottom Line: You should watch Sword Art Online if you like gaming, fantasy, action, and romance all rolled up in a nice (currently) 25 episode anime.

 Official Rating: PG-13